TeamFishbowl/onyxTreasures/README.md

 ### how to use :

-put onyxTreasures in your resource folder, add onyxTreasures to your server.cfg, import sql or add items to your database mannually, out this https://github.com/TeamFishbowl/treasure in your resources folder and start them in your cfg.
+put onyxTreasures in your resource folder, add onyxTreasures to your server.cfg, import sql or add items to your database mannually, put this https://github.com/TeamFishbowl/treasure in your resources folder and start them in your cfg.

 you need t-notify in this version as im converting all my scripts from mythic to t-notify but havent finished this one.